 The majestic Avenue des Champs-Elysées is flooded with lights every winter, with light-drenched trees stretching all the way from the Place de l'Etoile and the Arc de Triomphe to the Place de la Concorde.

 This year, 200 trees lining the avenue will scintillate with lights, coupled with glimmering "shooting star" effects.
 Don't forget to visit the large Christmas market in the area while you're at it, to grab some mulled wine and find some original, authentic Parisian Christmas gifts.
+(Note: sadly, the market has been cancelled in 2018 due to a dispute between the vendor and the city of Paris.)

 - Location: Avenue des Champs Elysées, metro Charles de Gaulle Etoile, Franklin D. Roosevelt, Champs-Elysées Clémenceau, or Concorde